aiven/devportal/docs/tools/aiven-console/howto/create-accounts.rst

 #.
 Click **Create organizational unit**.

 Your organizational unit is shown in the **Organizational units** section.
-Click the unit name to view and manage it's teams and projects.
+Click the unit name to view and manage it's groups and projects.

 .. note::
    Only one level of nesting is supported.
 This means that organizational units cannot be created within other units.